wp-plugins/links-synthesis/readme.txt

 == Changelog ==

+= 1.1.3 =
+* BUG: Avoid taking in account links that has been added by other plugins

 = 1.1.2 =
 * NEW: Add a new feature to force the verification of all links and all page (for low traffic website)